TekOnline

 Plug the board into your computer or into the machine you are using for setup via USB.

-the relays will still not operate yet on USB alone
+The ESP32 side should power up, but the relays will not operate yet on USB alone.

 In Home Assistant: